albacoretuna/how-to-annoy-a-web-developer/README.md

 ## Chapter Three - If You Are a Family Member
 ## Chapter Four  - If You Are an Aquintance
 ## Chapter Five  - If You Are a Designer
+## Chapter Six   - If You Are a Sexist

 ## Chapter One   - If You Are an Employer